skellis46/finger-pointing-moon/case-for-support.md

 Figure 1: Schematic of project research design to make transparent how the research aim, problems, objectives, methods and outcomes inter-relate.

+>"Epistemic things are the unknown, or vaguely known, objects of investigation that are the counterparts of experimental conditions (the technical objects).
+They do not simply yield in docile fashion to the technologies of investigation" (Mody and Lynch 2010, 3; see also Rheinberger 1997, 30-31). [@gramelsberger_laboratory_2013 p.104]

+- what might the technologies of investigation be in par?
+- what do I imagine the objects of investigation to be in this work?

 ### Research methods

 The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
 These objectives, in turn, feed directly into the three research problems.
 The research problems -- _proxy_, _can and cannot be known_, and _specificity_ -- are 'meta' or wide-angle problems in practice-research.
 The following methods are appropriate to the breadth of these problems, while affording detail where necessary.
 The methods are multi-modal, and comprise practice-research fieldwork and scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
 They are detailed below, and are organised under the three overarching problems they directly address.